Harewood, West Yorkshire: Harewood House

 Harewood House, a country house was designed by architects John Carr and Robert Adam, and built between 1759 and 1771 for Edwin Lascelles, 1st Baron Harewood.
 Its garden of more than 100 acre is set in a landscape of 1000 acre designed by Lancelot "Capability" Brown.

 All Saints' Church

 All Saints' Church, the former parish church, stands to the west of the village, in the grounds of Harewood House which was built in the 18th century.
 The village was relocated in the late 18th century, leaving the church isolated from the village population.
 It is a Grade I listed building but is no longer used regularly for worship and is in the care of the Churches Conservation Trust.

+Harewood Parish Council

+The area covered by the parish council includes Harewood, Slaid Hill, Wigton Moor and Wike.
+Wigton Moor is the most populous part of the parish.
+Weardley was served by its own parish council from 1866 until 1 April 1937, when its parish was abolished and it merged with Harewood.
+The parish council manages and maintains Harewood Cemetery.